 Coming from a large, religious, impoverished Nicaraguan farming family, Miguel had few opportunities to study until he was 20 years old, when he began first grade.
 Growing up on an island in Lake Nicaragua he learned farming, fishing, and boat skills, and worked during his teens as a mechanic and boat driver.

 Most of his studies took place during the years of the Sandinista revolution.
 He then worked in community and agricultural development projects serving farmers and war veterans through the Nazarene Church, World Vision, and two different ecumenical centers.
 He is grateful to have had the opportunity to continue studying as an adult and constantly encourages other adults to keep studying.

-Miguel and Nan have an international and blended family that includes three daughters and three sons currently in four countries.
+Miguel and Nan have an international and blended family that includes three daughters and three sons.
 They are members of the Baltimore-Washington Annual Conference.